ach4l/pyndi/README.md

 Semantics:

-1. Keywords: if, elif, else, while, print
+1. Keywords: if, elif, else, while, print, for

 2. Vocabulary